phaag/nfdump/extra/examples/python/README.md

 python3 read_flows.py <nfcapd-file> [max-records-to-print]
 ```

-`nfdump.py` looks for the in-tree `libnffile` build at
+`nfdump.py` looks for the in-tree `libnfdump` build at
-`../../../src/libnffile/.libs/` relative to itself (i.e. this repo's own
+`../../../src/libnfdump/.libs/` relative to itself (i.e. this repo's own
 build — see the top-level [examples README](../README.md) for why there's
 no installed library yet).
 Point it elsewhere with:

 ```
-NFDUMP_LIB=/path/to/libnffile.dylib python3 read_flows.py ...
+NFDUMP_LIB=/path/to/libnfdump.dylib python3 read_flows.py ...
 ```

 ## Using it as a library